FlagMyLease

 Practical Steps for Montana Renters

-1. Track the deposit return.
+1. The deposit return timeline.
 30 days with deductions, 10 days without.
-Know the timeline and mark your calendar.
+Understanding this timeline may help with planning.

 1. Put repairs in writing.
 The landlord's habitability obligation is triggered by written notice.
 Keep copies.